kaisenlinux/manpages-dev/category/FTP/lFTP.md

               specify corresponding HTTP request header.

        hftp:decode (boolean)
-              when true, lftp automatically decodes the entity in hftp protocol when Content-Encoding header value matches deflate, gzip, compress, x-gzip or x-com‐ press.
+              when true, lftp automatically decodes the entity in hftp protocol when Content-Encoding header value matches deflate, gzip, compress, x-gzip or x-compress.

        hftp:proxy (URL)
               specifies  HTTP  proxy  for  FTP-over-HTTP  protocol  (hftp).
 The  protocol  hftp cannot work without a HTTP proxy, obviously.
 Default value is taken from environment variable ftp_proxy if it starts with ``http://'', otherwise from environment variable http_proxy.
-If your FTP proxy requires  authentica‐ tion, specify user name and password in the URL.
+If your FTP proxy requires authentication, specify user name and password in the URL.

        hftp:use-allprop (boolean)
               if true, lftp will send `<allprop/>' request body in `PROPFIND' requests, otherwise it will send an empty request body.

        hftp:use-authorization (boolean)
               if set to off, lftp will send password as part of URL to the proxy.
 This may be required for some proxies (e.g. M-soft).
-Default is on, and lftp will send password as part of Authorization header.
+Default is on, and lftp will send password  as  part  of
+              Authorization header.

        hftp:use-head (boolean)
               if  set to off, lftp will try to use `GET' instead of `HEAD' for hftp protocol.
-While this is slower, it may allow lftp  to  work  with  some  proxies which don't understand or mishandle ``HEAD ftp://'' requests.
+While this is slower, it may allow lftp to work with some proxies which don't understand or mis‐ handle ``HEAD ftp://'' requests.

        hftp:use-mkcol (boolean)
               if set to off, lftp will try to use `PUT' instead of `MKCOL' to create directories with hftp protocol.
 Default is off.

        hftp:use-propfind (boolean)
               if set to off, lftp will not try to use `PROPFIND' to get directory contents with hftp protocol and use `GET' instead.
 Default is off.
 When enabled, lftp will also use PROPPATCH to set file modification time after uploading.

        hftp:use-range (boolean)
               when true, lftp will use Range header for transfer restart.